liurui39660/SNNDPC/README.md

 In this section, we focus on other parameters passed to the algorithm at the line 11 in each entrance file.

-#### `AutoPick`
+#### AutoPick

 It indicates how many centers should be automatically chosen.
-If omitted or assigned with 0, you can choose centers manually from the $\rho$-$\delta$ decision graph or sorted $\gamma$ graph.
+If omitted or assigned with 0, you can choose centers manually from the rho-delta decision graph or sorted gamma graph.

-For manually choosing, if you click on the decision graph, the points at the upper right of where you click will be marked as centers, and a red horizontal line will be drawn on the $\gamma$ graph indicating the $\gamma$ value of where you just click.
+For manually choosing, if you click on the decision graph, the points at the upper right of where you click will be marked as centers, and a red horizontal line will be drawn on the gamma graph indicating the gamma value of where you just click.

-If you click on the $\gamma$ graph, points with higher $\gamma$ value than where you click will be marked as centers, and a red line will also be drawn.
+If you click on the gamma graph, points with higher gamma value than where you click will be marked as centers, and a red line will also be drawn.

 #### Distance